Take that, Amazon: Walmart sales growth was the best in a decade

 But a stellar earnings report Thursday may put those fears to rest.
 Moody's lead retail analyst Charlie O'Shea called it "a banner quarter on multiple fronts."

 Overall sales at US stores open at least a year rose 4.5%.
 Walmart (WMT) also raised its outlook for the year.

-The stock soared 10%.
+The stock soared 9%, helping the Dow to a gain of almost 400 points, its best showing in four months.

 Walmart's Sam's Club warehouse unit, a competitor of Costco (COST) and BJ's Wholesale (BJ), reported same-store sales growth of 5%, the best in six years.